Arriving September 2015

-The old Pallasades shopping centre undergoing a complete facelift and the new improved precinct will be know as Grand Central Birmingham when it opens in 2015 and will boast the biggest John Lewis outside London.
+The old Pallasades shopping centre is undergoing a complete facelift and the new improved precinct will be know as Grand Central Birmingham when it opens in 2015 and will boast the biggest John Lewis outside London.

 The redevelopment will enhance Birmingham's retail landscape bringing a mix of unrivalled premium fashion and quality high street brands to the heart of the city.